Stormy Daniels: Columbus, Ohio arrest

-On July 12, 2018, Daniels was arrested in Columbus, Ohio, by undercover vice cops in a sting operation.
+Daniels was arrested in Columbus, Ohio, in a sting operation by undercover vice squad detectives on July 12, 2018.
 Authorities accused her of "fondling" patrons and police officers in violation of Ohio strip club law.
 While Daniels was booked into the county jail, two other female adult entertainers who were arrested at the club for the same alleged violations were given summonses to appear in court and (unlike Daniels) did not have their mugshots taken.
 Daniels retained Columbus defense lawyer Chase Mallory, who worked with prosecutors to dismiss the charges less than 12 hours later, saying that the law did not apply to out-of-town performers.

-Daniels' personal attorney, Michael Avenatti, vowed to sue the local police on the grounds that the arrest was politically motivated.
+Daniels's personal attorney, Michael Avenatti, vowed to sue the local police on the grounds that the arrest was politically motivated.
 It was later revealed that the lead detective on the vice squad in charge of the arrest was a supporter of Donald Trump.
 Emails belonging to another vice squad detective who made the arrest reportedly showed that days before Daniels arrived in Columbus, the detective had already obtained pictures/videos of Daniels and the location of her planned performance.

 A day after the arrest, the Columbus police chief declared that "a mistake was made" during the arrest, as "one element of the law was missed in error."
 In January 2019, Daniels filed suit in federal court against the City of Columbus, alleging police were politically motivated when they arrested her and seeking $2 million in damages.
-In March 2019, an internal police investigation found that Daniels' arrest by the four undercover officers was improper, but not premeditated or political in nature.
+In March 2019, an internal police investigation found that Daniels's arrest by the four undercover officers was improper, but not premeditated or political in nature.
 In August 2019, Columbus Division of Police interim chief Tom Quinlan announced that five Columbus police officers faced departmental punishment for their roles in the arrest for violating rules of conduct.
 In September 2019, the parties agreed to settle the federal lawsuit, with Daniels receiving $450,000 in compensation.